ghoulmann/raspi-calibre/README.md

 3. You have logged in as root.
 4. You have installed git by doing apt-get install git.
 5. You're starting from a fresh .img of Raspian.
+6. You have resized your partition: 2 gig doesn't do it.

 ---Known Problems---
 1. Can't log in to shellinabox as root.
 Don't know why.